daominah/backup_windows_public/README.md

 Check the computer directory `GoogleDrive\usual_app_Windows` to see if the installers are here, so you don't need to download them from the internet.

 Install important apps first, example: Git, Firefox, 7z, ...
 You can come back to this step later (there are a lot of apps).

+[Microsoft PowerToys](https://github.com/microsoft/PowerToys) is a nice set of utilities, one of them is changing keyboard shortcuts.
+The settings can be restored from [powertoys_settings.ptb](powertoys_settings.ptb).

 ### Pirate (optional)